microchip-pic-avr-examples/avr128da48-getting-started-with-usart-mplab-mcc/Receive_Control_Commands/README.md

 Pin PC6 is named LED and configured as digital output.

+Pin PC0 (TX) is configured as digital output and starts high.

 |    Pin    | Configuration  |
 | :-------: | :------------: |
 | PC0 (TX)  | Digital output |